top of page

 Our History

-Change for Good Community Chaplaincy Limited (CfG) was established as a registered charity and Company Limited by Guarantee in 2012 under its original name of Wandsworth Community Chaplaincy Trust.
-Now known as Change for Good, CfG is volunteer a mentoring charity that supports prisoners (our “members”) before and after release as they resettle in London.
-CfG is a faith-based charity that works with people of all faiths and none.
+Change for Good Community Chaplaincy Limited (CFG) was established as a registered charity and Company Limited by Guarantee in 2012 under its original name of Wandsworth Community Chaplaincy Trust.
+Now known as Change for Good, CFG is volunteer a mentoring charity that supports prisoners (our “members”) before and after release as they resettle in London.
+CFG is a faith-based charity that works with people of all faiths and none.
 We are an active member of the Community Chaplaincy Association (CCA), a wider network of organisations that share a similar ethos and aims.

 Initially, the charity was set up by a resettlement chaplain as a small project to serve those leaving HMP Wandsworth.
-Since 2020 CfG has expanded to work as a pan-London charity, in 3 additional prisons: HMP Wormwood Scrubs, HMP Brixton and HMP Ford (an open prison in Sussex that sends many men back to London).
-Over the last decade CfG has developed a strong reputation across HM Prison service, Probation offices and third sector charities for going the extra mile with advocacy and support to secure positive outcomes for our members.
-The strength of CfG’s work lies in the support provided by our volunteer mentors; peer support among our members; and our partnerships with charities and services across the criminal justice sector that enable our members to access the support they require to overcome diverse and complex barriers.
+Since 2020 CFG has expanded to work as a pan-London charity, in four additional prisons: HMP Brixton, HMP Highdown, HMP Wormwood Scrubs and HMP Ford (an open prison in Sussex that sends many men back to London).
+Over the last decade CFG has developed a strong reputation across HM Prison service, Probation offices and third sector charities for going the extra mile with advocacy and support to secure positive outcomes for our members.

 Our Team